Nagaland: 40-Hour Mediation Training Programme Concludes in Kohima

 Participants and trainers pose for a group photograph at the conclusion of the 40-hour Mediation Training Programme organised by NSLSA in Kohima on February 25, 2026.
 (Image: DIPR Nagaland)

-Delivering the closing note, NSLSA Member Secretary Neiko Akami, NJS, commended the senior trainers from MCPC, Reema Bhandari and Rita Das Mozumdar, for conducting the intensive programme with structured modules and practical mediation techniques.
+Delivering the closing remarks, Neiko Akami, NJS, Member Secretary of NSLSA, commended the resource persons and participants for their commitment throughout the programme.
+He expressed appreciation to the senior trainers from the MCPC, Reema Bhandari and Rita Das Mozumdar, for conducting the sessions through a structured and practical approach that combined theoretical understanding with hands-on mediation exercises.

 ALSO READ: Pathso Noknyu Celebrates Chitso Sumai Festival in Noklak